-Since the Old Fashioned is basically booze, sugar, Angostura bitters, and ice, the whiskey matters.
+And since the Old Fashioned is basically booze, sugar, Angostura bitters, and ice, the whiskey matters.
 A lot.
 Not to overwhelm — since whiskey can do that — the main factors we’re looking for are either a bourbon that isn’t too sweet, a rye that isn’t too spicy, and a whiskey that’s sufficiently high proof and dry to withstand both the sugar cube and ice dilution.
 Bear in mind, since an Old Fashioned is a mixed drink, you don’t wanna break the bank on either bourbon or rye.
-Buy decent, but don’t buy extravagant — save that for thoughtful sipping.
+Buy decent, but don’t buy extravagant — save those bottles for thoughtful sipping.

 “Small batch” may not be a legal term, but what you’ll find in the Four Roses bottle will taste spot-on.
 Caramel, butterscotch, undercut by spice and a prickle of red berries.